-While the Heart climbed into the Mountain, Faith onsidered the job-offer.
-It might be nice to be a Will-o-Wisp; Zephyrhood sounded like a lot of responsibility.
-After all, she was hallucinating.
-When she sobered up would she even remember her job interview with a giant bird?
+While the Heart climbed into the Mountain, Faith considered the job-offer.
+It might be nice being a Will-o-Wisp; Zephyrhood sounded like lots of responsibility.
+After all, she was hallucinating!
+When she sobered up would she even remember her interview with a giant bird?

-The Mountain rumbled as the Heart crawled to the surface.
-It surfaced head-first with no limbs visible, exhuming itself by undulating its robed body.
-When the hem of its robe passed the lip of the hole, Faith gasped: the lower part of the Heart was a blue tentacle as thick as its body.
+The Mountain rumbled as the Heart exhumed itself.
+It surfaced head-first by undulating its robed body.
+When the hem of its robe passed the lip of the hole, Faith gasped: the Heart’s lower half was a blue tentacle thick as its body.
 Its suckers dragged a white wing from the depths.
 The Heart withdrew the tentacle and became a sky-blue cloth cone with a sapphire head.

-“Maybe I could be your Will-o-Wisp,” said Faith, “but I need to know more about you, first, Heart-Bird-Mountain-thing!”
+“Maybe I’ll be your Will-o-Wisp,” said Faith, “but I need to know more about you, first, Heart-Bird-Mountain-thing!”

 “Ask what you want.”
-The Heart of the Mountain unsleeved ten blue human arms and spiraled the wing so the downy feathers covered the cave interior.
+The Heart unsleeved ten blue human arms and spiraled the wing to cover the cave interior.
 “The wing will insulate you from the Mountain.”

 Faith followed the Heart into the hole.
-Her weight did not even bend feathers beneath her.
-In the dark, Faith could not see how the Heart of the Mountain ambulated.
+Her weight didn’t bend feathers beneath her.
 “First, what do I call you?
-Heart of the Mountain’s a mouthful, and I like nicknames.
+Heart of the Mountain’s a mouthful.
 How about Bug Bird?”

 “Call me what you want,” said the Heart of the Mountain.

 Behind Faith the wing’s tip curled up and blocked the sunlight.
 She heard the cave’s mouth close.
 “Okay, but do you have, like, pronouns?
 He, she, they?”
 Faith smelled tentacle-brine.
 “It?”